-- Questions concerning the management of your contest can be directed to the IHSA Office at 309-663-6377.
+- 1. Questions concerning the management of your contest can be directed to the IHSA Office at 309-663-6377.
 Contact IHSA Administrative Assistant Carol Carr ccarr@ihsa.org or IHSA Administrator, Susie Knoblauch, sknoblauch@ihsa.org. - 2.
 Thoroughly review the Speech Terms and Conditions and Contest Manual and manage your contest according to its provisions. - 3.
 For regional managers, after receiving the regional assignments in December, select a contest committee as required by the Terms and Conditions. - 4.
-Regional and Sectional managers will have a meeting at the IHSA office in Bloomington on Tuesday, December 4th, 2018 beginning at 10:00 a.m. to provide an overview of tournament management and SpeechWire. - 5.
-Regional managers will conduct a regional entry meeting on Monday, January 28th, 2019 with all the coaches assigned to compete at their regional.
+Regional and Sectional managers will have a virtual meeting on Wednesday, December 2nd, 2020 beginning at 2:00 p.m. to provide an overview of tournament management and SpeechWire. - 5.
+Regional managers will conduct a regional entry meeting on Monday, February 1, 2021 with all the coaches assigned to compete at their regional.
 As soon as possible after receiving the regional assignments, communication should be sent to all the schools assigned in your regional.
 Send correspondence to both the coach and the school principal.
 If an assigned school is withdrawing, have them contact the IHSA immediately. - 6.
-SpeechWire, the online managers and scoring program, will be sent to the regional managers after the list of participants deadline on Monday, January 28th.
-2019.
+SpeechWire, the online managers and scoring program, will be sent to the regional managers after the list of participants deadline on Monday, February 1, 2021.